xtmalliance/argon-server/README.md

 - an open source Remote ID "service provider" compatible with ASTM Remote ID standard
 - an open source implementation of the ASTM USS <-> USS standard and compatible with the EU U-Space regulation for flight authorisation
+- ability to interact with interuss/dss software to exchange data
 - ability to consume geo-fences per the ED-269 standard
 - a flight traffic feed aggregator that has different modules that can process and relay data around flights and airspace: geo-fence, flight declarations, air-traffic data.

 There are different modules that enable this:
 - _DSS Connectivity_: There are modules to connect and read for e.g. Remote ID data from a DSS, Strategic deconfliction / flight authorization
 - _Flight Tracking_: It takes in flight tracking feeds from various sources e.g. ADS-B, live telemetry, Broadcast Remote ID and others and outputs as a single fused JSON feed and submits it to a Display Application e.g. [Flight Spotlight](https://github.com/openskies-sh/flight-spotlight) to be shown in real-time on a display
 - _Geofence_: A Geofence can be submitted into Flight Blender and consequently transmitted to Spotlight
 - _Flight Declaration_: Future flights up-to 24 hours can be submitted, this support both the ASTM USS <-> USS API and can also be used as a standalone component, for supported DSS APIs see below
+- _Network Remote-ID_ : The Network RID module is compliant with ASTM standards for Network RID and can be used as a "display provider" or as a "service provider"
+- _Operator Notifications_: Using a AMQP queue you can send notifications to the operator

 ## ▶️ Get started in 20 mins
 Follow our 5-step process to deploy Flight Blender and Flight Spotlight and get started with the basic concepts of the software.